Event Calendar & Registration

 Class 7: The 100 Day Plan & Why Deals Fail followed by a Closing Reception!

-Applications are accepted until October 31st, with space
+Applications for ACGU 2016 will be accepted until October 30, with space

 limited to approximately 40 students.
 Candidates must be sponsored by an ACG Member and selection is based on prior experience, commitment, as well as overall composition of the applicant pool.
 Further requirement and prerequisite information can be found at the bottom of the of this page and is particularly useful for those seeking the offered CPE or CLE credits of this course.
 ACG University runs once per year from January through April.